basircodinggirl/Ploopy-Classic-to-Mini-Conversion-Mod/README.md

 5. What's with the decision to model X?

-> A: File an issue and I'll try my best to answer them
+> A: File an issue and I'll try my best to answer them.
+If your question is good I will add it to the README with reference to your issue.

 6. Which file should I use?